TrellixVulnTeam/swahilipython_SCMU/Doc/library/xml.dom.rst

    Raised when an invalid or illegal string is specified.

    ..
-XXX  how is this different from InvalidCharacterErr?
+XXX  how is this different kutoka InvalidCharacterErr?

 .. exception:: WrongDocumentErr

-   Raised when a node is inserted in a different document than it currently belongs to, and the implementation does not support migrating the node from one document to the other.
+   Raised when a node is inserted in a different document than it currently belongs to, and the implementation does not support migrating the node kutoka one document to the other.

 The exception codes defined in the DOM recommendation map to the exceptions